ezsystems/PlatformUIBundle/docs/design/template-addition-override.md

 1. Scalability: There are currently 34 `script` tags in the *shell* page of the PlatformUI application and this list is growing with the new features.
-The 1.0 of the application would easily require more than 100 templates and with some extensions this number will easily grow.
+The version 1.0 of the application would easily require more than 100 templates and with some extensions this number will easily grow.
 2. Twig vs. Handlebars: for now the Handlebars templates are stored as *verbatim* text in the Twig templates.
-This prevents us from [pre-compiling the templates](http://handlebarsjs.com/precompilation.html) to avoid this step in the browser and that's not very handy for the developper.
+This prevents us from [pre-compiling the templates](http://handlebarsjs.com/precompilation.html) to avoid this step in the browser and that's not very handy for the developer.
 3. Extensibility: for now, there's no way to add new templates in the application and the only way to override an existing template is to make a bundle inheriting from the PlatformUIBundle
-4. Performances: in addition to the pre-compiling issue mentionned above, by embedding the templates in the HTML page running the application, there's no way to have a reliable and efficient usage of the HTTP cache.
+4. Performances: in addition to the pre-compiling issue mentioned above, by embedding the templates in the HTML page running the application, there's no way to have a reliable and efficient usage of the HTTP cache.